adarshraj99/ML-DL.md/processes & keywords.md

 ![image](https://github.com/user-attachments/assets/0df9289a-29d1-4df3-8d5c-0a4625f4dbc6)

+### Weight Quantization:
+**Size** of a model depends on model weight size and data type's precision.
+To save memory weights can be stored with lower precision data types by process known as quantization.
+There are 2 main major mathods :
+#### Post-Training Quantization (PTQ):
+weights of an already trained model are converted to lower precision without any retraining.
+It is easier todo and causes potential performance degradation.

+#### Quantization-Aware Training (QAT):
+weight conversion happens in process during the pre-training or fine-tuning stage ,resulting in enhanced model performance.
+It is computationally expensive and demands **representative** (data that has the features or data points that the application is designed to predict or classify) **training data**.

+Mostly Floating point data are used due to precision.
+Typically floating point numbers uses n bits to store a numerical value.
+These n bits are partitioned into 3 distinct components:
+`sign`: +ve or -ve number.
+It uses one bit where 0 indicates a positive number and 1 signals a negative number.

+`exponent` : The exponent is a segment of bits that represents the power to which the base (usually 2 in binary representation) is raised.
+The exponent can also be positive or negative, allowing the number to represent very large or very small values.

+`Significand/Mantissa` : The remaining bits are used to store the significand or mantissa.
+This represents the significant digits of the number.
+The precision of the number heavily depends on the length of the significand.

+Formula used for this representation is : $(-1)sign$

 ### Activation:
 Activation of the neurons are bascically a measure of how positive the relevant weighted sum is.
 More activation makes the neuron more light up.